 I’ve run a lot of demonstrations of Intune for Education over the last few months and today I tried to see if I could enroll a Windows 10 Home Edition BYOD device into Intune for Education.

-This is an important consideration because many of the devices that students bring to school typically only have Windows 10 Home Edition on them and this can not be joined to a local Domain or Azure Active Directory.
+This is an important consideration because many of the devices that students bring to school typically only have Windows 10 Home Edition on them and this can not be joined to a local Domain.
 It’s worth being aware, however, that schools can set up the Kivuto portal for free, and offer their students the ability to boost their BYOD Windows 10 version to Pro Edu for free and for the life of the device.
 You can see how to do this here.

 Here are the steps to join a BYOD Win10 Home Edition device to Intune for Education:

 1) Under settings, go to “Access work or school” and click the “Connect” button in the main view on the right:

 2) Alternatively, if you hit the Windows button and search for “About this PC” you’ll see overall device info like below.
 Note the Edition is Windows 10 Home and there is also a link directly to “Connect to work or school”

 3) When prompted, enter your full school email address as below: